jfilus/byteWIKI/docs/source/unboxing.rst

    :scale: 20%
    :align: center

 ..
-Hint:: The micro-SD card is already slotted to the byteDEVKIT STM32MP1.
+Note:: The micro-SD card is already slotted to the byteDEVKIT STM32MP1.

 ------------